University rowing in the United Kingdom: BUCS 4s and 8s Head

 This is a 5 km head race which has been run in February or March since 2003 (originally as the BUSA Championship Head).
 The event grew rapidly, becoming the largest university heads race in the world by 2007, despite the small boats being split into a separate head (see above) after the 2006 event.
 It was held on the River Trent in Nottingham until 2009, when the decision was made to move the event to the River Nene in Peterborough, and to split the competition into 2 separate days, with Beginners racing over a shorter 3 km course on one day, and Seniors racing on the longer course on the other.
 However, due to inclement weather, the event was cancelled.
 The event was again held in Peterborough in 2010, 2011 and 2012, and was due to be held there in 2013.
 However, due to flooding, the event was moved to Boston that year, with Newcastle topping the medal table.

 The 2014 event was cancelled due to bad weather, It was held in Boston again in 2015, with racing on Saturday only for the intermediate and championship crews.
 Newcastle topped the medal table and won the men's Victor Ludorum while Durham, who were second in the medal table, took the women's Victor Ludorum and the overall Victor Ludorum.

 In 2015, BUCS sought a new host for a three-year period (2016–2018).
 The event subsequently moved to the Tyne, hosted by Tyne United Rowing Club, Tyne Amateur Rowing Club and Newcastle University Boat Club in 2016.
-Newcastle won both the overall and men's Victor Ludorum, with Edinburgh winning the women's Victor Ludorm.
+Newcastle won both the overall and men's Victor Ludorum, with Edinburgh winning the women's Victor Ludorum.
 The first day of the 2017 event, also on the Tyne, had to be cancelled due to poor weather, but the second day (for senior crews) went ahead, with London topping the medal table and taking the Victor Ludorum.
 The 2018 event saw separate men's and women's Victor Ludorum awards, with London taking the women's prize and Newcastle taking the men's.
 From 2019, the event was to be held for three years on the Gloucester and Sharpness Canal, hosted by the University of Bristol, Hartpury University Centre and Gloucester Rowing Club.
 Newcastle took the Men's and Overall Victor Ludorum in 2019, with Edinburgh taking the Women's.
 However, it reverted to the Tyne in 2020 after only one year.
 The 2020 event was shortened due to bad weather, with only the intermediate and championship races taking place.
 Newcastle University topped the medal table with ten medals, four gold, as well as winning the men's, women's and overall Victor Ludorum.
 The 2021 event was cancelled due to COVID, but it returned to the Tyne for 2022 and 2023.
 Newcastle took the overall and men's Victor Ludorum in 2022, with Durham taking the women's.
 In 2023, Durham achieved a clean sweep with the women's, men's and overall Victor Ludorum.